 Phil Donahue Net Worth

 Phil Donahue Net Worth and Salary: Phil Donahue is an American producer, writer and TV host who has a net worth of $150 million dollars.
 That is a combined net worth with his wife of several decades, actress/philanthropist Marlo Thomas.
+Phil Donahue is probably best known as the host of the self-named "The Phil Donahue Show."
+Running for 29 years, the program is considered one of the most influential talk shows in TV history, being the first of its kind to include participation from the audience.
+On the show, Donahue focused on such loaded subjects as abortion, civil rights, and war, and frequently had as a guest politician Ralph Nader.

 Contracts and Salary: In 1982, Phil signed an 8-year deal with his syndication company Multimedia Entertainment that guaranteed him $10 million in annual base salary.
 Phil was actually the largest shareholder in Multimedia Entertainment and earned additional annual dividends that brought his annual earnings to $20 million at his peak in the mid 1990s.
 Earning $20 million in the mid 1990s is the same as earning around $30 million per year today.